Luna Park to open April 9 with egg-cream christening of Cyclone

 Frontline workers will be first to ride classic rollercoaster

-The opening of Luna Park will be part of Coney Island Amusement District’s annual opening ceremonies, which include an egg-cream christening of the Coney Island Cyclone at 11 a.m.
+The opening of Luna Park will be part of Coney Island Amusement District’s annual opening ceremonies, which includes an egg-cream christening of the Coney Island Cyclone at 11 a.m.

 One hundred frontline workers from local Brooklyn hospitals will be the first to ride the Cyclone, a New York City landmark, on opening day.
 The park will donate 500 admission wristbands to hospital staff from the community.